 A course of exercises for rehabilitation typically involves a tailored series of physical exercises and movements aimed at restoring or improving physical function after injury or illness.

-Description: To perform a squat, stand with your feet shoulder-width apart and your toes pointing forward or slightly outward.
+To perform a squat, stand with your feet shoulder-width apart and your toes pointing forward or slightly outward.

 Squats are a popular strength training exercise that primarily targets the muscles of the lower body, including the glutes, quads, and hamstrings.